<img height="1" width="1" src="https://www.facebook.com/tr?id=806477592798641&ev=PageView&noscript=1"/>

 Keeping a budget - even a general one – is useful when addressing goals during meetings, says Deyell.

 Taking advantage of training opportunities is also an option.
-This, he says, can take the form of online courses for better financial management, as well as simply asking more questions to one’s respective financial advisor.
+This, he says, can take the form of online courses on better financial management, as well as simply asking more questions of one’s financial advisor.

 Meeting to discuss any significant business decision, adds Person, is always more productive if the farmer enters with some background information.
 He cites having preliminary discussions with family for transition discussions and knowing what the lending terms are for an equipment sale as examples.